JimDesu/basis-lang/README.md

 # The Basis Programming Language.

-This is currently in the ideation stage; there's nothing here worth looking at.
+This is currently in the initial implementation stage; there's nothing useable here yet.

 ## Informal Semantics
 Given program state as a tuple $\langle V,\Phi,\Sigma \rangle$ where